AhmedNnasser11/use-download-files/README.md

 ### useExportImage Hook

-The `useExportImage` hook allows you to export an image from a given URL.
+The useExportImage hook enables you to export an image of an element by attaching a ref to the element you want to export.
 #### Returns

 - `elementRef`: A ref to be attached to the element to be exported.